dcj/Clojure-GeoSpatial-Study-Group/README.md

 ```

 and my use of `(partial merge` here is dubious (not always what one would want).
-I wonder if there should be a standard set of tools/functions to manipulate and access the properties of a feature...
+Should there be a standard set of tools/functions to manipulate and access the properties of a feature?

 I've needed to create a feature from a map of properties and a geometry, ATM I just create the hash-map I know it should be.
-Should there be some sort of feature constructor?
+Should there be a feature constructor function?

 AFAICT `ovid.feature` seems like an obvious candidate for inclusion into `factual/geo` itself, is there a good reason to keep it separate?